mhagger/git-test/README.md

 The string that you specify can be an arbitrary command; it is run with `sh -c`.
 Its exit code should be 0 if the test passes, or nonzero if it fails.
 The test definition is stored in your Git config.

-### Test a range of commits
+### Test one or more commits

-You can test a range of Git commits with a single command:
+You can test multiple Git commits with a single command:

     git test run commit1..commit2

 The test is run against each commit in the range, in order from old to new.
 If a commit fails the test, `git test` reports the error and stops with the broken commit checked out.
+You can also specify individual commits to test:

+    git test run commit1 commit2 commit3

 ### Define multiple tests